PaddlePaddle/Knover/projects/DSTC9-Track1/README.md

 ## Run Inference
-Here are the scripts used in our submission 0 and submissions 1.
+Here are the scripts used in our submission 0 and submission 1.
 These scripts contain download commands and inference commands.

 ### Submission 0
 Use SOP-32L-Context in the knowledge-seeking turn detection task, SOP-32L-Selection in the knowledge selection task and SU-32L in the knowledge grounded generation task.